-On average, articles arrive within 1-5 days and books arrive within 8-12 days.
+On average, articles typically arrive within 24 hours and books arrive within 6-10 days.
 A good rule of thumb: allow three days for articles and two weeks for books.
 Arrival time depends on the lending libraries that own the requested item and the postal service.

 Books, book chapters, journal articles, items on microform, theses/dissertations, scholarly video, and audio recordings.

 We do have to have an accurate citation with enough information for a potential lender to find your article or book chapter.
 Providing an accurate citation with ISSN/ISBN included means your request can be processed without staff intervention, resulting in quicker turn-around times to receive your material.
 Worldcat.org is a great website to verify your citation is correct and find missing information such as page numbers or ISSN/ISBN.

 The purpose of ILL is to support scholarship and academic research, so please ask for leisure reading material, popular films, or genealogy research from your local public library.

 Yes!
 We can find a library to lend old or rare items surprisingly often.
 It may come as microfilm or microfiche, though, or be restricted to library-only use.
 Sherrod Library has the equipment and helpful staff to assist with using microforms.

-Once logged into ILLiad you should see a section titled 'Electronically Received Articles.'
-This section provides the transaction number and the title of the article will appear.
-Click on the link that shows 'View' next to the PDF symbol.
+You will receive an email with a link to download the PDF.
+You can also download the PDF from your library account under the 'Requests' tab.
 You do need to have a PDF viewer on your computer to open the file; the latest version of Adobe Acrobat Reader can be downloaded at http://www.adobe.com.

 To keep within copyright guidelines, articles are kept on the server for 30 days, then automatically deleted.
 Please print out or save your articles during these four weeks.